 Questions 7: Is it a bad idea to mention in applications/interview your negative views on something they’ve published?
 Or is it better to steer clear from discussing these books?

-Don’t be negative – at all!
-If you have a negative opinion on a book that is entirely your right, but if you’re trying to please somebody (which ultimately you are, in an application or an interview) don’t tell them that they need to do a better job or that you dislike their work.
+Don’t be negative at all!
+If you have a negative opinion of a book that is entirely your right.
+But if you’re trying to please somebody (which ultimately you are, in an application or an interview) don’t tell them that they need to do a better job or that you dislike their work.

 Fab question.
-I’m going to start it off by saying that I would highly recommend you contact a publishing recruitment agency and get added to their lists.
+I’m going to start it off by saying that I would highly recommend you contact a publishing recruitment agency and get added to their list.

-Agencies are normally happy to take on MA students with a little bit of admin/marketing experience from previous sectors, and they will be able to help you develop your CV to fit the criteria of jobs you’re interested in applying for.
+Agencies are normally happy to take on MA students with a little bit of admin/marketing experience from previous sectors.
+They will be able to help you develop your CV to fit the criteria of jobs you’re interested in applying for.

-As for doing applying independently, I would suggest you highlight the transferable skills that you have developed in your previous marketing role, for example, social media advertising.
-I would also mention any successful campaigns you’ve run and how you can apply what you did/learnt to market a book, and also what you learnt on your MA course.
+As for doing applying independently, I would suggest you highlight the transferable skills that you have developed in your previous marketing role.
+For example, social media advertising.
+I would also mention any successful campaigns you’ve run and how you can apply what you did/learned to market a book.
+And finally what you learn on your MA course.

-If you got any experience through your MA course, be it in creating a book, marketing a book or creating a marketing plan, let them know that too.
+If you got any experience through your MA course, be it in creating a book or marketing a book, let them know that too.
 And try temping in publishing to gain that all-important publishing work experience.